We may receive compensation when you click on links to products from our partners.

 Attention to detail

 When you focus on the details, the bigger picture tends to work itself out.
 At least, that’s the theory of the military, and it works.
-As far as a real world application goes, an employer is going to love someone who understands how the little details affect the larger picture.
+As far as a real-world application goes, an employer is going to love someone who understands how the little details affect the larger picture.
 Perfectionism is, by no means, a negative trait.

 Giving your all

 Finally, in the military, if you don’t give 110% to everything you do, things can start to go downhill quite rapidly.
 An off-day at work, or a lapse in concentration, can be catastrophic.
 Someone from a military background gives their all to everything they set their mind to, and employers know this.
-It really is one of the best professional experiences that exists.
+It really is one of the best professional experiences that exist.